13.12. Neural Style Transfer¶

-If you use social sharing apps or happen to be an amateur photographer, you are familiar with filters.
-Filters can alter the color styles of photos to make the background sharper or people’s faces whiter.
-However, a filter generally can only change one aspect of a photo.
-To create the ideal photo, you often need to try many different filter combinations.
-This process is as complex as tuning the hyper-parameters of a model.
+If you are a photography enthusiast, you may be familiar with the filter.
+It can change the color style of photos so that landscape photos become sharper or portrait photos have whitened skins.
+However, one filter usually only changes one aspect of the photo.
+To apply an ideal style to a photo, you probably need to try many different filter combinations.
+This process is as complex as tuning the hyperparameters of a model.

 First, we read the content and style images.
-By printing out the image coordinate axes, we can see that they have different dimensions.
+From their printed coordinate axes, we can tell that these images have different sizes.

 %matplotlib inline